 There are several options to check in for your flight.
 Online check-in is the simplest option.

 It's most convenient if you check in using your airline's app or website online.
 If you only have hand baggage, then you can head directly to the security control.
-If you have hold baggage, you can check it in at the drop-off counters in the terminal.
+If you have hold baggage, you can check it in at the drop-off counters in the terminals.

 You can also do this at the counter when at the airport, if perferred.
 You are able to find out where your check-in counter is either on this website by clicking on flight information or on the on-site monitors.

 In Terminal 1, easyJet, the Lufthansa Group, Eurowings, airbaltic, Air France/KLM and Norwegian offer their passengers the option of checking in on their own, in full or in part.
 Self-service kiosks for Ryanair are available in Terminal 2.

 Self-service check-in and baggage drop-off consist of two steps: